tandao0909/hands-on-with-DS/Chapter 8/note.md

 # Main approaches for Dimensionality Reduction

-- There are teo main approaches to reducing dimensionality: Projection and manifold learning.
+- There are two main approaches to reducing dimensionality: Projection and manifold learning.

 ## Projection